Sir Thomas Chitty, 1st Baronet

 Sir Thomas Willes Chitty, 1st Baronet (24 June 1855 – 15 February 1930) was a British judge, barrister, and legal scholar.
 From 1901 to 1920, he was a Master of the King's Bench Division, High Court of Justice.
 From 1920 to 1926, he served as the King's Remembrancer; the oldest judicial position in continual existence.
-He was knighted in the 1919 New Year Honours and made a baronet as Baronet Chitty in the 1924 New Year Honours.
+He was knighted in the 1919 New Year Honours and made a baronet in the 1924 New Year Honours.

 Personal life

 Chitty was a Freemason.
 He was a member of the Royal Colonial Institute Lodge (3556).
 He served at various times as Deputy Master of his Masonic Lodge and Grand Registrar (the principal legal officer) of the United Grand Lodge of England.